Maths Talk for Lower Ability KS2: 5 Proven Strategies

 2. Write a script

-When new vocabulary is first introduced it can be useful to provide a talking frame to scaffold discussion.
+When new maths language is first introduced it can be useful to provide a talking frame to scaffold discussion.
 This is effectively a short script of one or two sentences which uses a key word, leaving gaps for the children to fill themselves when applying to different examples.
 It shows the pupils exactly how and where the vocabulary is used and is particularly useful for less confident learners.

 3. Reinforce, reinforce, reinforce